Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

 We added support for **-IsAssignableToRole** parameter in both **Get-AzureADMSGroup** and **New-AzureADMSGroup** cmdlets.
 Groups with this property set can only be created by principals with designated permissions.

 ### Fixed issues
-This release fixes a bug where the **et-AzureADTrustedCertificateAuthorit**y cmdlet, in specific conditions, was unable to properly set CrlDistributionPoint.
+This release fixes a bug where the **Set-AzureADTrustedCertificateAuthority** cmdlet, in specific conditions, was unable to properly set CrlDistributionPoint.

 ## 2.0.2.61 - General availability release of the AzureAD module